 mixelpixx/Wireshark-MCP Python Multiple stdio

 0xKoda/WireMCP (443 stars, Python, March 2025) remains the most popular Wireshark MCP server by adoption.
 Three tools: capture_packets (real-time traffic capture as JSON), get_summary_stats (protocol hierarchy statistics), and get_conversations (TCP/UDP conversation tracking).
-However, this project is dormant — no commits since July 2025 (9+ months).
-The command injection vulnerability (Issue #12) remains unpatched.
+However, this project is dormant — no commits since July 2025 (10+ months).
+The command injection vulnerability has been formally assigned CVE-2026-3959 (Medium, CVSS 5.3) — still unpatched.
 Stars continue growing organically but the codebase is unmaintained.
-Consider alternatives below.
+Do not use in production.

 khuynh22/mcp-wireshark (31 stars, Python 3.10+, pip-installable via pip install mcp-wireshark, v0.2.0) is the most polished Wireshark MCP server from an engineering standpoint.
 Live capture, PCAP file parsing, display filter support, stream following, and JSON export.
 Published on PyPI with proper packaging — no git cloning required.
 Cross-platform, typed, and tested.
 The only server with proper versioned releases.